Search

 The seven seas of Kubernetes security

-May 4, 2026 – Today a single malicious container image could be enough to take over a larger fleet of machines and grant an attacker control over confidentiality, integrity and availability of all the workloads running in a Kubernetes cluster and potentially beyond, since clusters often hold secrets and credentials for external services and infrastructure.
+May 5, 2026 – Today a single malicious container image could be enough to take over a larger fleet of machines and grant an attacker control over confidentiality, integrity and availability of all the workloads running in a Kubernetes cluster and potentially beyond, since clusters often hold secrets and credentials for external services and infrastructure.
+In this article we outline a set of key security domains that organizations should address to secure Kubernetes effectively.

 Author: Christoffer Albrecht